Volunteer

 Radical Inclusion creating pathways through organization changes, outreach, and education to reach a broader audience.

-SOAK Train is the event-wide public transportation system with an emphasis on accessibility.
+SOAK Train is the event-wide public transportation system.
+It runs all weekend with stops all over the site.

 Pyro works directly with MBS to ensure the safe ignition of the burnable structure.